 Fire Safety – Industrial

-Fire Safety course, covering evacuation procedures, elements of combustion, types of fires, types of extinguishing agents, use of extinguishers, use of hose reels and hose handling techniques, basic fire fighting skills and survival techniques if trapped in smoke.
+A fire safety course covering evacuation procedures, elements of combustion, types of fires, types of extinguishing agents, use of extinguishers, use of hose reels and hose handling techniques, basic firefighting skills and survival techniques if trapped in smoke.
 A major emphasis on practical skills involving realistic fire simulation to develop a depth of confidence in responding to a small fire.

 There are many providers of fire safety training and it is a matter of checking out those that are local to you.
 It is a matter of comparing quality and cost but do not forget the local Fire Service.
-Those with training establishments quite often run fire safety courses for outside organisations and the quality is bound to be good with the cost usually competitive.
+Those with training establishments quite often run fire safety courses for outside organisations, the cost for which is usually quite competitive.

 Categories:Fire Safety Guides